 Student Demographics

 The Student Demographics page allows teams to enter demographic information for individual students once, typically when the student receives his or her first ODR.
 The spreadsheet will pull this information into the record of each referral, allowing this data to be used as independent variables for the different reports.
 Each row of the “Student Demographics” page is a record for each individual student.
 A unique student number is required for each student.
 All of the student’s demographic information and ODR information are associated with this number.
 This number maintains data integrity, and the DCT will not work properly without it.
 Furthermore, when the number is entered into “+Add a Referral,” the student’s demographic information automatically loads into the record of the ODR.
+An easy way to ensure that the number is unique to the student is to use the student’s district identification number.